-15. 15.
-Address of Facility:Click here to enter text.
-16. 16.
-Year it was built:Click here to enter text.
-17. 17.
-Is the property on a local or national list and/or registered as a historic proper ty? ☐ Yes ☐ No ☐ Don't Know 18.
-18. Select how your project will serve Low and Moderate Income People (Choose one if applicable): \Box Benefit to LMI individuals (at least 51% of total beneficiaries of proincome information must be gathered from all participants) gram must be LMI and □ Presumed Benefit (all individuals served in the program qualify as I type of population served, i.e.: Elderly, Severely Disabled Adults, Abu Spouses, Homeless Persons, Illiterate Adults, Persons with AIDS, Migrinformation does not have to be collected.) sed Children, Battered
+15. Address of Facility:Click here to enter text.

+16. Year it was built:Click here to enter text.

+17. Is the property on a local or national list and/or registered as a historic property?

+🗆 Yes 🔅 No 🔅 Don't Know

+18. Select how your project will serve Low and Moderate Income People (Choose one if applicable):

+□ Benefit to LMI individuals (at least 51% of total beneficiaries of program must be LMI and income information must be gathered from all participants)

+□ Presumed Benefit (all individuals served in the program qualify as low income because of the type of population served, i.e.: Elderly, Severely Disabled Adults , Abused Children, Battered Spouses, Homeless Persons, Illiterate Adults , Persons with AIDS, Migrant Farm Workers.
+Income information does not have to be collected.)

-30.34% of residents are LMI).
+Benefit to an area that is primarily residential and is located in an eligible census tract (at least 30.34% of residents are LMI).
 See instructions for a list of eligible census tracts.)
-Provide list of census tracts: 202600, 202302, 202301, 202202 \square Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household) □ Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals) □ Project serves residents of a NRSA and agency is a certified CBDO.
-Provide name of NRSA: Click here to enter text. □ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
-Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties. □ADA Rehabilitation of a public facility or public improvement
+Provide list of census tracts:

+□ Housing units created to benefit LMI individuals or households (every CDBG funded unit must be occupied by and LMI individual or household)

+\Box Jobs created to benefit LMI individuals (1 job must be created for every \$35,000 of CDBG funds invested in project; 51% of all jobs created must be for LMI individuals)

+\Box Project serves residents of a NRSA and agency is a certified CBDO.
+Provide name of NRSA: Click here to enter text.

+□ Project addresses conditions of Slum and Blight on an Area or Spot Basis.
+Must provide designation of Slum and Blighted area from jurisdiction when contract is signed, and addresses of affected properties.

+□ADA Rehabilitation of a public facility or public improvement